slune-org/intl-ts/doc/api.md

 Create a new language map containing given messages merged to current definition.
 The `additional` parameter provides messages which may replace existing strings, create new languages or even extend the string list (e.g. plugin specific messages).

+The method will raise an exception if the `additional` parameter contains a language which is not already in the original object and does not contain the `$` entry.

+If a message is given in any language while it does not exist in default language, the entry will be duplicated in the default language.

 ## contains(lang: string): boolean

 Indicate if the language map contains the given language.
 This cannot be used to test existence of `default` language, but default language is always present.